hdfiresky/AI-Bookmark/guide.md

 *   **API Key Security:** Your Gemini API key is stored securely on the server and never exposed to users.
 *   **User Authentication:** A full login/registration system allows multiple users to have their own private bookmark collections.
 *   **Persistent Storage:** Bookmarks are stored in a database, so your data is safe and permanent.
-*   **Advanced URL Analysis:** The server can fetch webpage content directly, leading to much more accurate and detailed bookmark information from the AI.
+*   **Smart, Hybrid URL Analysis:** The server uses an efficient hybrid approach.
+It performs a multi-step scrape of the webpage:
+    1. It prioritizes official metadata (like Open Graph `og:title` and `og:description`).
+    2. If the meta description is missing or too short, it intelligently falls back to scraping the first few paragraphs from the page's main content (`<article>` or `<main>` sections).
+    3. This pre-processed, high-quality information is then passed to the Gemini API for final refinement and tag generation.
+This method is faster, cheaper, and yields more accurate results.

 ## Frontend Architecture & Development Mode